links-field/fms-api/docs/flow.markdown

 In the event of the password being changed or being reset by end users, new password is to be synced with FMS via [`/user/passwordReset`](http://47.56.82.232:49090/swagger-ui.html#/user-controller/passwordResetUsingPOST) api

+After the new password is set, it is required to `/user/login` to obtain a new token.

 ---

 ### Notification of successful payment